ostroproject/ostro-os/doc/howtos/building-images.rst

 Beware of the leading space, it is needed when using ``_append``.

-This example assumes that :command:`bitbake ostro-image` is used to build an image.
+This example assumes that :command:`bitbake ostro-image-dev` is used to build an image.
 By making the append conditional on the name of the image, different images can be built with different content inside the same build configuration.